-If any member of staff needs to leave the premises during the school day, he or she must inform the Deputy Head or senior person normally in that building and also the school office.
-He or she must sign out of the Fire Register by the front door, so that, in the event of a fire, no firemen should not have to put themselves at risk looking for a missing person in the building who is, in fact, elsewhere.
+If any member of staff needs to leave the premises during the school day other than to go to the 'van' to get food or refreshments, he or she must inform the Deputy Head or senior person normally in that building and also the school office.
+He or she must sign out of the Digital Register by the front door, so that, in the event of a fire, no firemen should not have to put themselves at risk looking for a missing person in the building who is, in fact, elsewhere.